ThibaudDauce/EloquentInheritanceStorage/readme.md

 ### Presentation

-I'm currently developing a video game with characters.
-I also need warriors with rage and wizards with magic.
+Let's imagine that I'm currently developing a video game with different kind of characters.
+I will have some basic characters and some specialized ones:
+  * A `warrior` will be a character with a `rage` attribute.
+  * A `wizard` will be a character with a `magic` attribute.

+My class hierarchy will be the following:
 * `Character`: id, name.
   * `Warrior` extends `Character`: id, name, rage.
   * `Wizard` extends `Character`: id, name, magic.

 ### Models

-Apply the `ThibaudDauce\EloquentInheritanceStorage\ParentTrait` to the `Character` model.
+Apply the `ThibaudDauce\EloquentInheritanceStorage\ParentTrait` to the `Character` model (the parent class).

 ```php
 <?php